I know these words aren’t going to change anything, but they have to come out.

 How do I explain to a chronic non-hand-washer that the best thing he can do is wash, wash, wash?

-We talked for quite awhile about the difference between doing our best and worrying, and I feel that calmed him.
+We talked for quite awhile about the difference between doing our best to stay healthy, and worrying, and I feel that calmed him.
 For now.

-We also talked about getting what we need and leaving behind something for other people to buy.
+We also talked about buying what we need and leaving behind something for other people.
 He may have a disability, but he’s not stupid.
 Masses of overflowing carts in the store today caught his attention too.

 I guess I don’t really have a point to all of this, but it feels good to have said it.
 Let’s work together to flatten that curve, and while we do it, let’s be kind.